StefanoAnzolut/business-guide/source/integrations/google.rst

 - Scroll down to **Go to Skribble Electronic Signature for configuration**

 - Select your **Admin account** from the list

-Google Drive admins will need Skribble API credentials (username and API key) to proceed.
-You can get these from the person in charge of Skribble Business in your company.
-Skribble Business admins: `click here for guidance`_

-  .. _Click here for guidance: https://docs.skribble.com/business-admin/api/apicreate.html

 - Enter **Skribble API credentials** (username and API key)